michaelfriedman/michaelfriedman/README.md

 🍎 &nbsp; I enjoy mentoring and working with junior devs.

-🏙️ &nbsp; Based in Seattle
+🏙️ &nbsp; Based in the USA 🇺🇸